Aazka/Computer_Communications_and_Networks/README.md

 # Computer_Communications_and_Networks
-Socket Programming using c language and Packet tracer's example
+Socket Programming using c language and Packet tracer's example.